w3c/wcag3/guidelines/groups/text-and-wording/clear-language/numerical-alternatives.md

 type: supplemental
 ---

-Alternatives are provided for :term[complex numerical information] such as statistics.
+Explanations or alternatives are provided for :term[complex numerical information] such as statistics.

 <div class="issue" data-number="491"></div>